damo/anthropic-sdk-java/README.md

 These can be accessed on the built object later using the `_additionalHeaders()`, `_additionalQueryParams()`, and `_additionalBodyProperties()` methods.

+> [!WARNING]
+> The values passed to these methods overwrite values passed to earlier methods.
+>
+> For security reasons, ensure these methods are only used with trusted input data.

 To set undocumented parameters on _nested_ headers, query params, or body classes, call the `putAdditionalProperty` method on the nested class:

 ```java